yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

 Following steps must be followed to create a WhatsApp chatbot:

-1. Create a **WhatsApp Business Account** on the Yellow Messenger platform
+1. Create a **WhatsApp Business Account** on the Yellow.ai platform
 2. Open a **Facebook Business Manager** (FBM) account
 3. Verfiy your business with Facebook

 ### Create WhatsApp Business Account

-1. [Sign-up](http://cloud.yellow.ai/) with Yellow Messenger's platfrom.
+1. [Sign-up](http://cloud.yellow.ai/) with Yellow.ai's platfrom.
 If you signed-up already, just sign-in.

 ![](https://cdn.yellowmessenger.com/cBtHl9QjdEtK1619535411755.png)